whtns/chevreul/README.md

 ## Community detection by clustering

-Clustering analysis is performed via Louvain(default) or alternative algorithms available in Seurat.
+Clustering analysis is performed via Louvain(default) or alternative algorithms available in SingleCellExperiment.
 Clustering is performed at a range of resolutions with default value ranging from 0.2 to 2 and pca reduction

 ``` r
 object <- object_cluster(object = Dim_Red_object, resolution = seq(0.2, 2, by = 0.2))